open-innovations/bradford-2025/src/glossary/term/children-and-young-people.md

 description: Designation of audience and participants based on age range (up to and including 25 years old).
 ---

-Legally and for safeguarding and child protection purposes a child is anyone up to their 18th birthday.

-Young People includes people up to 25 years old - this is not a legal definition.
+A child is anyone under 18 years and ‘young people’ includes people up to 25 years.